 Travel by train and bus through the Inca’s Sacred Valley, meeting locals along the way.

 Day 1 — U.S./Lima, Peru

 Welcome to Peru, land of the Inca!
 This evening is free to rest up for our grand adventure.

 Day 2 — Cusco/Sacred Valley

 Meet the rest of the group and fly to the Inca capital of Cusco.
-Explore Sacsayhuamán Inca fortress made with 100-ton stones that fit together so tightly not even a sheet of paper can slide between.
+Explore the Sacsayhuamán fortress made with 100-ton stones that fit together so tightly that not even a sheet of paper can slide between.
 After lunch and a hike in the colorful market town of Pisac, enter the Sacred Valley of the Inca, our stomping ground for the next three days.
 Our welcome dinner features delicious Peruvian cuisine.